 Like other cloud providers, the Google Cloud Platform (GCP) charges for compute virtual machine instances by the amount of time they are running — which may lead you to search for a Google Cloud instance scheduling solution.
 If your GCP instances are only busy during or after normal business hours, or only at certain times of the week or month, you can save money by shutting these instances down when they are not being used.
 So can you set up this scheduling through the Google Cloud console?
 And if not – what’s the best way to do it?

-GCP set-scheduling Command
+Scheduling Option 1: GCP set-scheduling Command

 If you were to do a Google search on “google cloud instance scheduling,” hoping to find out how to shut your compute instances down when they are not in use, you would see numerous promising links.
 The first couple of references appear to discuss how to set instance availability policies and mention a gcloud command line interface for “compute instances set-scheduling”.
-However, a little digging shows that these interfaces and commands simply describe how to fine-tune what happens when the underlying hardware for your virtual machine goes down for maintenance.
+However, a little digging shows that these interfaces and commands simply describe how to fine-tune what happens when the underlying hardware for your Google virtual machine goes down for maintenance.
 The options in this case are to migrate the VM to another host (which appears to be a live migration), or to terminate the VM, and if the instance should be restarted if it is terminated.
 The documentation for the command goes so far as to say that the command is intended to let you set “scheduling options.”
 While it is great to have control over these behaviors, I feel I have to paraphrase Inigo Montoya – You keep using that word “scheduling” – I do not think it means what you think it means…

-GCP Compute Task Scheduling
+Scheduling Option 2: GCP Compute Task Scheduling

 The next thing that looks schedule-like is the GCP Cron Service.
-This is a highly reliable networked version of the Unix cron service, letting you leverage the GCP App Engine services to do all sorts of interesting things.
-One article describes how to use the Cron Service and App Engine to schedule tasks to execute on your Compute Instances.
+This is a highly reliable networked version of the Unix cron service, letting you leverage the Google App Engine service to do all sorts of interesting things.
+One article describes how to use the Cron Service and Google App Engine to schedule tasks to execute on your Compute Instances.
 With some App Engine code, you could use this system to start and stop instances as part of regularly recurring task sequences.
 This could be an excellent technique for controlling instances for scheduled builds, or calculations that happen at the same time of a day/week/month/etc.

-ParkMyCloud Google Cloud Instance Scheduling
+Scheduling Option 3: ParkMyCloud Google Cloud Instance Scheduling

 Google Cloud Platform and ParkMyCloud – mawwage – that dweam within a dweam….

-Given the lack of other viable instance scheduling options, we at ParkMyCloud created a SaaS app to automate instance scheduling, helping organizations cut cloud costs by 65% or more on their monthly cloud bill with AWS, Azure, and, of course, Google Cloud.
+Given the lack of other viable instance scheduling options, we at ParkMyCloud created a SaaS application to automate instance scheduling, helping organizations cut cloud costs by 65% or more on their monthly cloud bill with AWS, Azure, and, of course, Google Cloud.

 - Automates the process of switching non-production instances on and off with a simple, easy-to-use platform – more reliable than the manual process of switching GCP Compute instances off via the GCP console.
 Automatic on/off schedules make resource states easy to manage.